lcrilly/unit-calculator/README.md

    - `÷` Node.JS
    - `√` Go
  * NGINX Unit serves the frontend and backend components on a single port, and without any other dependencies
+   - Each of the mathematical operations are routed to their respective application code
+   - All other requests are routed to the `frontend` directory

 Installation
 ------------